YoussefAyachi95/Speaker-Shop-Mockup/README.md

 # Speaker Shop Design
-Recreate the mock-up below as accurately as possible, utilising flexbox, positioning, and principles of UI/UX design.
+Mockup for a Speaker Shop, utilising flexbox, positioning, and principles of UI/UX design with SCSS/SASS.

 ### Design mock-up